GSLabDev/terraform-module-icp/README.md

 [1]: https://github.com/GSLabDev/terraform-provider-libvirt

-This module contains two sub-modules namely Basic and Distributed.
+This module contains two sub-modules namely Basic Topology and Distributed Topology.

 - Basic sub-module can be used to deploy basic toplology of IBM cloud Private-CE 2.1.0 .
 - Distributed sub-module can be used to deploy Distributed toplology of IBM cloud Private-CE 2.1.0 .